kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 `-it` calls interactive process (bin/bash shell)

-`-v` mounts external volumes to allow the user to keep their processing results and figures
+`-v` mounts external volumes to allow the user to keep their processing results and figures ([for more information on this](#About-the-volume-mount)

 Now you can start working with the [gnssrefl code.](https://github.com/kristinemlarson/gnssrefl#understanding)